 ||136 credits or more

 Credit Hour Definition

-MSOE defines an academic credit hour as a minimum of one contact hour (50 minutes of instructional time) spent in class each week for lecture-based courses, or as a minimum of two hours spent each week in the laboratory or clinical component of a course.
+For each academic credit hour, a minimum of one contact hour (50 minutes of instructional time) spent in class each week is expected for lecture-based courses, or a minimum of two contact hours spent each week in the laboratory or clinical component of a course.
 Instructional time is regular, substantive, and direct student-faculty interaction in the delivery of course materials, whether in person or online.

 MSOE expects all students to attend regularly and promptly all lectures, laboratories and other sessions of courses for which they are registered.
 It is the student’s responsibility to add and drop classes from his or her academic schedule.
 Faculty are required to report students who never attend class to the Registrar’s Office.
 MSOE cannot charge tuition and release financial aid to students if they did not attend class.

 Faculty have the option of developing a policy concerning grade reduction for excessive absence from class.
 Any policy of this nature must be communicated in the syllabus.
 Faculty must report any students who never attended class to the Registrar’s Office by Friday of the second week of the term.
 Faculty should use the Early Alert system to report students who have stopped attending class.
 The Financial Aid Office may contact the faculty for the last attendance date for those students, so they can correctly process the return of financial aid.
 Faculty should record an approximate date of last attendance in their records.